Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/CompulsoryFigures.md

 the *WebPA* peer assessment system of simple online questionnaires in which the team members assess each others' contributions.
 Other evidence may be used at the discretion of the Course Organiser.

-Both prototype submissions will be accompanied by a report (around 750 words) giving a clear account of the design rationale (why the site is the way it is), the methodology and the techniques used.
+Both prototype submissions will be accompanied by a report (also a single submission per group, of around 750 words) giving a clear account of the design rationale (why the site is the way it is), the methodology and the techniques used.
 This should clearly explain how the team has worked together, and the roles of the individuals in it.